dannelara/binary_search_tree/README.md

 My implementation of a binary search tree impelements a couple of iterators to iterate the tree in pre-, post- and in- order traversal.

 ```
 Note!
-In order to impelement these iterators a queue was impemented for the simple reason that a binary search tree node doesn't know about it's parent.
+In order to impelement these iterators a queue was impemented-
+for the simple reason that a binary search tree node doesn't know about it's parent.
 ```

 Methods available: